niklasf/build-raspbian-image/README.md

 Only a basic Debian with standard networking utilities.

-**Careful: As an exception openssh-server is pre-installed and will allow root login with the default password.** Host keys are regenerated on first boot.
+**:exclamation: Careful: As an exception openssh-server is pre-installed and will allow root login with the default password.** Host keys are regenerated on first boot.